Skip to main content

 Event Modes

-The new event-based system that replaced InteractionManager from v6 has expanded the definition of what a Container means to be interactive.
-With this we have introduced eventMode which allows you to control how an object responds to interaction events.
-This is similar to the interactive property in v6 but with more options.
+With this, we have introduced eventMode which allows you to control how an object responds to interaction events.
+If you're familiar with the former Interaction system, the eventMode is similar to the interactive property, but with more options.

 eventModeDescription

-noneIgnores all interaction events, similar to CSS's pointer-events: none, good optimization for non-interactive children
+noneIgnores all interaction events, similar to CSS's pointer-events: none.
+Good optimization for non-interactive children.

-passiveDoes not emit events and ignores hit testing on itself but does allow for events and hit testing only its interactive children.
-This is default eventMode for all containers
+passiveThe default eventMode for all containers.
+Does not emit events and ignores hit-testing on itself, but does allow for events and hit-testing on its interactive children.

-autoDoes not emit events but is hit tested if parent is interactive.
-Same as interactive = false in v7
+autoDoes not emit events, but is hit tested if parent is interactive.
+Same as interactive = false in v7.

 Event Types